ASK THE EXPERT

 Each month, we ask a breast cancer expert to respond to your questions on a specific topic during an ask-the-expert residency.
 Answers to select questions will be posted to our website on an ongoing basis throughout the month.

 While we make an effort to answer as many questions as we can, we are unable to answer all questions that are submitted.
-Our experts will answer questions on an ongoing basis throughout July; check back for updates.
+We will answer questions on an ongoing basis throughout February; check back for updates.

-If you have an urgent question or would like to speak to someone in person, please call our Survivors’ Helpline at (888) 753-LBBC (5222).
+If you need immediate peer support or would like to speak with someone in person, please call our free Breast Cancer Helpline at (888) 753-LBBC (5222).

 About Our Expert